minvws/nl-covid19-coronacheck-website/_questions/en/9-hoe-lang-is-mijn-testbewijs-geldig.md

 showOnFAQoverview: true
 featuredHome: true
 featuredHomeIndex: 2
-featuredHomeIcon: calendar
 ---
-A test declaration is valid for 40 hours after testing, as during that time there's a negligible chance you'll infect others.
+A test declaration is valid for 40 hours after testing, as during that time there’s a minimal chance you’ll infect others.
 Make sure you schedule your test on time and have your QR code scanned for access within 40 hours.

 Good to know: in My Overview you can see how long your QR code is still valid.